This week we will read and discuss two papers:

 Submitting your work

-Once you have finished the readings, engage in a class discussion that will take place during the first week of Lesson 7 (22 - 28 Feb 2017).
+Once you have finished the readings, engage in a class discussion that will take place during Lesson 7.
 This discussion will require you to participate multiple times over that period.

 - Enter the Lesson 7 - Papers Discussion Forum.